TUVIMEN/youporn-scraper/README.md

-# youporn
+# youporn-scraper

-A bash script for archiving youporn videos, channels and pornstars metadata in json.
+A bash script for scraping youporn videos, channels and pornstars metadata in json.

 ## Requirements